-Asynchronous data transfer between Azure Storage and Azure Stack is not supported. you need to specify the transfer with the /SyncCopy or --sync-copy option.
+Asynchronous data transfer between Azure storage and Azure Stack is not supported.
+You need to specify the transfer with the /SyncCopy or --sync-copy option.

 Azcopy /Source:https://myaccount.blob.local.azurestack.external/mycontainer /Dest:https://myaccount2.blob.core.windows.net/mycontainer2 /SourceKey:AzSKey /DestKey:Azurekey /S /SyncCopy

-- Any AzCopy operation on File storage is not available because File Storage is not yet available in Azure Stack.
+- Any AzCopy operation on a file store is not available because file storage is not yet available in Azure Stack.